claroline/Claroline/src/core/Claroline/CoreBundle/Resources/public/js/resource/readme.txt

 BreadCrumb:
     in the loop {% foreach parent in parents %}
-    Each breadCrum element must
+    Each breadCrumb element must
-        - be defined in an HTML element from the class "breadcrum-link"
+        - be defined in an HTML element from the class "breadcrumb-link"
         - have the data-id="{{ parent.id }}" attribute defined

 Resource: